nickramskill/demand_response_optimization/README.md

 # 💡 Data Center Demand Response Optimization

-This project models and solves a **linear optimization problem** to minimize electricity costs for a data center while participating in **demand response (DR)** programs.
-It uses **Pyomo**, a Python-based optimization modeling language.

----

-## 📈 Problem Statement

-The goal is to **optimize the hourly power consumption** of a data center over a 24-hour period by:
+Optimize the hourly power consumption of a data center in the ERCOT Houston Hub load zone over a 24-hour period by:

 - Shifting load to lower-price hours
 - Shedding non-critical load (at a cost)